femdevs/.github/profile/README.md

 ## Hiring

 We are always looking for more users to join us.
-If you are interested in working with us on our indevors, please send us an email at <hiring@thefemdevs.com>
+If you are interested in working with us on our endeavors, please send us an email at <hiring@thefemdevs.com>

 ## Community